goofball222/factorio/README.md

 ---

-**Always stop the existing container and make a VERIFIED backup copy of your Factorio data before installing newer images.**
+**Always stop the existing container and make a VERIFIED backup copy of your Factorio save data before installing newer images.**
-**Make a backup of your v0.14.X saves before upgrading to v0.15.X.
-A lot has changed and may break existing maps/saves.**

 ---